-| Format:

-LPU $\left[ \left\{ \begin{array}{c} 1 \text{pu } \# \\ \star \end{array} \right\} \right] \left[ , \text{queue } \# \left\{ \begin{array}{c} \text{ADD} \\ \text{DEL} \end{array} \right\} \right]$

-- Parameters: - lpu# is the decimal number of the LPU whose queue assignment is to change or be displayed. - \ specifies that all LPUs that are mapped to the specified queue are mapped to 0. - queue# is the number of the queue that is to be added/deleted from the specified LPU. - ADD will map the specified LPU to the specified queue.
-The command will be rejected if the LPU is mapped to a queue other than 0 when the command is executed. - DEL will verify that the specified LPU is then mapped to the specified queue.
+specifies that all LPUs that are mapped to the specified queue are mapped to 0.

+queue# is the number of the queue that is to be added/deleted from the specified LPU.

+ADD will map the specified LPU to the specified queue.
+The command will be rejected if the LPU is mapped to a queue other than 0 when the command is executed.

+will verify that the specified LPU is then mapped to the specified queue.
 This LPU is then mapped to queue 0.
-If the (\) option is used as lpu#, all LPUs that are mapped to the specified queue are mapped to 0. - fd is the device or file descriptor where the display is to be output.
+If the () option is used as 1pu#, all LPUs that are mapped to the specified queue are mapped to 0.

+is the device or file descriptor where the display is to be output.
 If LPU lpu# or LPU with no parameters is entered, the display is output to the system console.

+This command is valid only in a multiprocessing environment.
 This command gives the operator control over the mapping of LPUs to specific queues.
 The operator can also display the mapping of one or all LPUs to queues.